-Functions: Chief Procurement Officer, VP Purchasing, Director Procurement, Supplier/Vendor Manager, Director Strategic Sourcing.
+Functions: Chief Procurement Officer, VP Purchasing, Director Procurement, Supplier/Vendor Manager.

 Functions: Chief Operations Officer, Plant Director, Manufacturing Director, Site Director, Regional Director Operations, Production Manager, Lean Program Director, WCOM / Lean Manager, Packaging Manager.

 The Return process describes the activities associated with the reverse flow of goods, services, and/or any service components from a customer back through a supply/service chain to diagnose condition, evaluate entitlement, disposition back into Transform or other circular activities.